 Thai Peanut Noodle Stir Fry

 Broccoli, sugar snap peas, snow peas, and noodles covered in a Thai-inspired peanut and lime sauce.
-This quick and easy Thai peanut noodle stir fry contains all the best flavors in one bowl.
+This quick and easy (vegan!)
+Thai peanut noodle stir fry contains all the best flavors in one bowl.

 We’re not big pasta eaters in this house.
 Nothing against pasta or anything; we just don’t eat a lot of carb-based dinners.

 It has my favorite Thai-inspired flavors: peanut and lime.
 And it also includes some of my favorite vegetables: broccoli, sugar snap peas, and snow peas.

-We’ll turn a blind eye to the pasta, deal?
+We’ll turn a blind eye to the (whole wheat) pasta, deal?
 I mean, this Thai peanut noodle stir fry is vegan, and vegan means it has to be healthy, right?!

 Just look at that big, fresh pile of veggies on top.
 Total health food here, folks.